lairdrt/flaskapp/README.md

 When the Python packages are installed below, the Cryptography package will be built using the Rust compiler.
 On a Raspberry Pi Zero W (not Zero 2 W), the build can take up to four (4) hours!

-You can uninstall the Rust compiler **AFTER** the Python packages are installed below by issuing hte command:
+You can uninstall the Rust compiler **AFTER** the Python packages are installed below by issuing the command:

 `$ sudo rustup self uninstall`